Leopard Capital

 Leopard Capital LP is a private equity fund manager specializing in frontier market investments.
 The Group is considered a pioneer investor in Southeast Asia’s Greater Mekong Subregion and the Caribbean.

 Structure and key personnel

-Leopard Capital is a Cayman domiciled frontier market investment group established in 2007 by current CEO and founder Douglas Clayton.
-Clayton also recruited various renowned investors such as Dr. Jim Walker to serve as directors and shareholders.
+Leopard Capital is a Cayman domiciled frontier market investment group established in 2007 by current CEO Douglas Clayton.
+Leopard recruited various renowned investors such as Dr. Jim Walker to serve as directors and shareholders.